ChrisGutknecht/inventory_campaigns/README.md

 # Welcome to SQL-based PPC inventory campaigns repository!
-# (by Bergzeit)

 ## High-level description: What is this repository about?